 The role of the vanguard in the revolutionary process was a constant source of worry for Bakunin.
-If the popular risings in Lyons, Marseilles and other cities in France were failures, it is because of a lack of organization [...].
+"If the popular risings in Lyons, Marseilles and other cities in France were failures, it is because of a lack of organization [...]"
 For him, the organization must be composed of individuals who were conscious of their aims, who were in agreement and who were therefore much more united.
 His taste for conspiracy, which was part of his impulsively romantic nature, combined with the need for clandestinity (something which was clearly essential given the times in which he lived) led him towards an almost too rigid conception of organization, one which was unacceptable not only to most Anarchists, but even to the most hard-bitten Marxists one could hope to meet.
-If any convincing is needed, just read a few pages of the pamphlet To the Officers of the Russian Army.
+If any convincing is needed, just read a few pages of the pamphlet "To the Officers of the Russian Army."
 But even though these extreme positions (conceived as they were under the influence of Sergei Gennadievich Nechaev) may seem almost folkloristic, the fact remains that Bakunin did conceive of the organization of conscious class-struggle militants (Anarchist Communists) as a structure which took its decisions in a democratic way but which was disciplined, where the roles that each played corresponded to the assumption of responsibilities without which the group could not function or be effective.
 All this was possible without getting lost in sophistry over the need for every individual to have freedom of action, something which has gravely retarded the development of the Anarchist movement.
 There were two good reasons for all this.
-The first is that membership of the organization is voluntary, should ask ourselves is a simple one: does the proletariat need the State to organize itself as the dominant class?
-The answer of Anarchist Communists is: no, for some very basic reasons.
+The first is that membership of the organization is voluntary, which in itself requires clarity regarding the rules which the organization uses in order to develop its revolutionary action and, of course, acceptance of these rules.
+The second reason is that the political organization is not, for Bakunin at least, the forerunner of the future society which must instead permeate through the lives of the masses, and cannot therefore mirror it in any way, but must simply respond to its tasks in the most efficient way possibly.